About This Chapter

 AP World History: Hellenism and Athenian Philosophy - Chapter Summary and Learning Objectives

 For a long period of history, Greece was the center of the world, producing philosophers, scientists, leaders, and authors who still hold influence today.
 In this chapter, you'll learn about society and life in Athens, from its political structure to its arts.
-Our lessons are broken down in order to explain each aspect of the Hellenistic world in more detail.
-You'll learn about the relationship and ideas of Socrates, Plato, and Aristotle and the main concepts we still think about today.
+Our lessons break these concepts down to explain each aspect of the Hellenistic world in more detail, so you can feel confident in your understanding of these topics as you get ready for the AP World History exam.
 After completing this chapter, you should be able to:

 - Describe the structure and function of Athenian democracy

 - Explain the wars and conquests during this era

 - Talk about the life of Alexander the Great